 - Implement EWS-like tracking with the advertiser’s app

-Being prepared is key to success for both advertisers and publishers in the ever-changing world of cookieless tracking and increased privacy compliance.
-Ensure your brand is using robust tracking solutions to overcome growing challenges.
-Visit rakutenadvertising.com or speak to your account representative.
+Preparation is your edge in this evolving landscape of cookieless tracking and privacy rules.
+Arm your brand with robust tracking solutions to tackle challenges head-on.
+For more, visit rakutenadvertising.com or speak to your account representative.